USS Ronald Reagan: Ship's seal

-The design of Ronald Reagan's seal was created entirely by her plankowner crew with historical assistance provided by staff members at the Ronald Reagan Presidential Library foundation.
-The red border that rings the ship's seal is similar to the distinctive red rim that defines the White House china designed for the Reagans during their White House years.
-Four gold stars represent Reagan's 40th presidency and his four pillars of freedom: individual liberty, economic opportunity, global democracy, and national pride.
+The Ronald Reagan's seal was designed entirely by her plankowner crew with historical assistance from staff members at the Ronald Reagan Presidential Library.
+The seal's red border is similar to the distinctive red rim on the White House china designed for the Reagans during their White House years.
+Four gold stars represent Reagan as 40th US President and his four pillars of freedom: individual liberty, economic opportunity, global democracy, and national pride.
 "Peace through Strength" was a recurring theme of Reagan's life in public service.
-The aircraft carrier is positioned by the West Coast, representing Reagan's two terms as governor of California and the ship's homeport in the Pacific Fleet.
-The three aircraft with their patriotic contrails symbolize the three major military operations Reagan directed during his presidency: Operation Urgent Fury (Grenada/1983), Operation El Dorado Canyon (Libya/1986), and Operation Praying Mantis (Iran/1988).
+The aircraft carrier is positioned on the West Coast, representing Reagan's two terms as governor of California and the ship's Pacific Fleet homeport.
+The three aircraft's patriotic contrails symbolize the three major military operations during Reagan's presidency: Operation Urgent Fury (Grenada/1983), Operation El Dorado Canyon (Libya/1986), and Operation Praying Mantis (Iran/1988).
 The view of the globe signifies Reagan's vision of global democracy, and the center is the United States, representing the country's national pride.
-Colors of red, white, and blue dominate the seal, reflecting the American flag.
+Red, white, and blue dominate the seal, reflecting the American flag.

 Service history

-On 8 May 2004, following a five-month post-shakedown availability, Ronald Reagan received her second flight deck certification encompassing all flight operations, including aircraft launch and recovery, safety, crash and salvage, fuel certifications, and training.
-Ronald Reagan then began transit from Naval Station Norfolk, Virginia, through the Strait of Magellan to her new homeport of Naval Air Station North Island, San Diego, with Captain James A. Symonds in command.
+On 8 May 2004, following a five-month post-shakedown availability, Ronald Reagan received her second flight deck certification covering all flight operations, including aircraft launch and recovery, safety, crash and salvage, fuel certifications, and training.
+Ronald Reagan then transited from Naval Station Norfolk, Virginia, through the Strait of Magellan to her new homeport, Naval Air Station North Island, San Diego, with Captain James A. Symonds in command.

-Carrier Air Wing Eleven, normally assigned to USS Nimitz, embarked only 25% of its total strength for the transit.
+Carrier Air Wing Eleven, normally assigned to USS Nimitz, embarked 25% of its total strength for the transit.
 The squadrons making the transit were VFA-14 and VFA-41 flying the F/A-18E/F Super Hornet, VAW-117 flying the E-2C Hawkeye 2000, HS-6 flying the SH-60F Seahawk, and VRC-30 flying the C-2A Greyhound.
-The ship visited Rio de Janeiro, Brazil, on 5 June 2004, and during the first evening after arrival, the ship's namesake, Reagan, died.
-A ceremony in his honor was held onboard later that evening, soon after the US national anthem was publicly played.
-After leaving Rio, Ronald Reagan transited the Strait of Magellan on 20–21 June and subsequently made port visits to Valparaíso, Chile, and Callao, Peru, before arriving in San Diego on 23 July 2004.
+The ship visited Rio de Janeiro, Brazil, on 5 June 2004.
+During the first evening after arrival, the ship's namesake, former President Reagan, died.
+A ceremony in his honor was held onboard later that evening, after the US national anthem was publicly played.
+Upon leaving Rio, Ronald Reagan transited the Strait of Magellan on 20–21 June and subsequently visited Valparaíso, Chile, and Callao, Peru, before arriving in San Diego on 23 July 2004.
 From 1 October 2004, Ronald Reagan was assigned to Carrier Strike Group Fifteen.

+During an anti-submarine warfare exercise in 2005, HSwMS Gotland, on loan from the Swedish Navy, managed to score multiple simulated attacks on Ronald Reagan while undetected, showcasing that the submarine was in a position to sink the carrier.
+This prompted the U.S. Navy to extend their lease of the submarine following the exercise, for further study.